nav-neit/curve-fitting-radiation-data/README.md

 <h3>Final Conclusion</h3>

-#### Through data analysis we are able to conclude that the relationship btw the variables and COUNTS is in accordance with the model given in the paper , it obeys correlations.
-Also median is a suitable tool to work with.From the above 3 ML models SVR model has almost similar predictions compared to the other two models even though the model is not a viable representation of process.
+#### Through data analysis we are able to conclude that the relationship between the variables and COUNTS is in accordance with the model given in the reference paper mentioned in the report , it obeys correlations.
+Also median is a suitable tool to work with.From the above 3 ML models SVR model has almost similar predictions compared to the other two models.